Quantum chaos in the presence of non-conformality

-where $S_{\mathrm{vn}}(.)$ denotes the von Neumann entropy corresponding to the relevant subsytem.
-In absence of chaos, MI is non-zero and positive which depicts the signature of entanglement between the subsystems $A$ and $B$ \cite{Wolf:2007tdq,Morrison:2012iz,Fischler:2012uv}.
+where $S_{\mathrm{vn}}(.)$ denotes the von Neumann entropy corresponding to the relevant subsystem.
+The holographic thermo mutual information is the generalization of the holographic mutual information \cite{Wolf:2007tdq,Hayden:2011ag,Fischler:2012uv} which was first introduced in \cite{Morrison:2012iz}.
+The computation of HTMI requires a wormhole which connects the asymptotic boundaries of a two-sided eternal black hole geometry in AdS.
+Similar to HMI, the HTMI is also UV finite and positive definite quantity.
+In the absence of chaos, HTMI is non-zero and positive which depicts the signature of entanglement between the subsystems $A$ and $B$ \cite{Wolf:2007tdq,Morrison:2012iz,Fischler:2012uv}.
 In order to observe the butterfly effect one needs to disrupt the existing local correlation between the subsystems of two copies of decoupled quantum systems.
-In order words, one has to disrupt the structure of TFD given in eq.\eqref{eq4}.
+In other words, one has to disrupt the structure of TFD given in eq.\eqref{eq4}.
 In a holographic set up, this can be done by adding a small perturbation to the system in the asymptotic past.
 From the bulk perspective, the energy of the small perturbation (which has been added to the system at an early enough time) gets blue-shifted and falls to the black hole which results in the shock wave modification of the existing holographic geometry \cite{Dray:1984ha,Sfetsos:1994xa}.
 The mentioned process of perturbing the TFD structure disrupts the previously existing local correlation between the subsystems and then one can follow the approach shown in \cite{Shenker:2013pqa,Leichenauer:2014nxa} in order to obtain the Lyapunov exponent and butterfly velocity.
 Some of the recent works in this direction can be found in \cite{Sircar:2016old,Jahnke:2017iwi,Huang:2018snb,Avila:2018sqf,Fischler:2018kwt,Ageev:2021xgy,Mahish:2022xjz,Chakrabortty:2022kvq}.
 It is to be noted that the mentioned perturbation disrupts the correlation between the two decoupled theory living at the two boundaries of the two-sided eternal black hole geometry.
 In other words, it will only affect the term $S_{\mathrm{vn}}(A\cup B)$, not the individual entanglement pattern $S_{\mathrm{vn}}(A)$ or $S_{\mathrm{vn}}(B)$.
-Furthermore, the disruption of this two-sided correlation is controlled by the \textit{entanglement velocity} $v_{en}$ which basically probes the linear growth of $S_{\mathrm{vn}}(A\cup B)$ for ($t_e\geq t_*$) in the following way \cite{Hartman:2013qma,Mezei:2016zxg}
+Furthermore, the disruption of this two-sided correlation is controlled by the \textit{entanglement velocity} $v_{en}$ which basically probes the linear growth of $S_{\mathrm{vn}}(A\cup B)$ for ($t_e\geq t_*$) in the following way \cite{Hartman:2013qma,Hartman:2015apr,Mezei:2016zxg}